 by Heather Stone

 It’s this time of year when the weather cools down and life begins to move back indoors I get the itch to get crafty.
 Halloween is the first holiday I really can’t wait to get started on.
-The crafting possibilities are almost endless when it comes to Halloween.
+The possibilities are almost endless when it comes to Halloween crafts.
 You have pumpkins, bats, witches, ghosts, monsters, spiders, skeletons, mummies and so much more.
 Where to begin?

 We’re only days away from the spookiest holiday of the year so it’s time to get started.
 Here is a list of some of my favorite Halloween crafts that we love to do year to year.

 - Paper pumpkins- So simple but always fun.
 All you need is some orange paper and a pipe cleaner.

 - Bats galore– A swarm of paper bats flying across the front door, up the stairs or across a wall is sure to send a chill up just about anyone’s spine.
 Hang them from the trees or the dining room chandelier too.

 - Haunted Houses- This can be an easy two-dimensional drawing or an elaborate creation from recycled boxes.
 Let your imagination take the lead.
 Here’s a template for a fun and easy to create 2D haunted house or if you want to go 3D try making one from a recycled cereal box and place a light inside.

 - Garlands- ghosts, cats, spiders or whatever spooks you this easy craft is fun for all ages.

 - Halloween paper bag puppets– We make these every year in some form or fashion.
 Try making them from paper bags, toilet paper tubes or foam people shapes.
 They can be as simple or intricate as you like.

 - Mummy or monster door- this is so easy to do and makes a great decoration indoors or out.
 Just cover your door in toilet paper or strips of white cloth, add a pair of eyes and your done.